|

 Lonchophylla mordax

-Orange-nectar Bat ______
+- Orange-nectar Bat ______

 Lonchophylla robusta

-SHORT-TAILED BATS (in the Subfamily Carolliinae)
+SHORT-TAILED BATS, in the Subfamily Carolliinae

-Chestnut Short-tailed Bat ______
+- Chestnut Short-tailed Bat ______

 Carollia castanea

-Gray Short-tailed Bat ______ (in
+- Gray Short-tailed Bat ______

 northwest Costa Rica)